CIT28/files/w4/ps0p2.md

 ## Normals 7 thru 10

 ### Setup
-- We will continue working in the ps1/normals folder.
+- We will continue working in the ps0/normals folder.
     - Create a file to store the queries name it p2-q.sql and in README.md add an heading for each problem 7 thru 10, commit with message:
       - **COMMIT MESSAGE - "setup complete"**
 ### For each problem you need to do the following
 - For each problem, you need to:
 1. Write the query in the p2-q.sql file and make sure you get the correct output (see below)
 2. In the README.md, authenicate your work by copying the steps you took to get the correct output, do this under the heading for each problem.
+Create a new heading for this work name Normals Problem Set Part 2
 3. Open another terminal session to change the standard output to sent the output to powp2.txt, commit with message:
   - **COMMIT MESSAGE - "7. query, pow and README.md complete"**
   - Comment out the current query and then work on next query and use the same commit message, just updating the number (ex.
 "8. query, pow  and README.md complete")